johnvoon/flask_react_redux_crud_app/README.md

 - Displays comments and comment form

 ### Admin Pages
-- Instantaneous keyword search filter
+- Instantaneous keyword search filter and column sort
-- Column sort and CRUD functionality
+- CRUD functionality with instantaneous success and error feedback.

 ### Admin User Page
+- Integrated user management system where clients and staff can be managed in one place.
+No need for time-wasting switching between routes.
 - Individual client and staff user accounts can only be created by a user with admin privileges
 - "Add User" and "Edit User" forms feature client- and server-side field validation, address autocomplete.
 - If added user role is "staff", "Add Staff" form will be automatically displayed.